erred/seankhliao.com/src/blog/12023-01-29-kubelet-stats.md

 Poke around enough on the internet and you might find references to [Reduce the set of metrics exposed by the kubelet] and related proposals.

-The current state is probably best descrrbed by [KEP-2371 cAdvisor-less, CRI-full Container and Pod Stats].
+The current state is probably best described by [KEP-2371 cAdvisor-less, CRI-full Container and Pod Stats].
 In short,
 container runtimes still need direct integration with cAdvisor to expose metrics, but cAdvisor doesn't run everywhere (ex.
 Windows, virtual machines),